Extended symmetry analysis of isothermal no-slip drift flux model: First-order generalized symmetries and beyond

 where the parameter function $\Omega=\Omega\big(\omega^0,\omega^1\big)$ runs through the set of smooth functions of $\omega^0:=\ri^3$ and $\omega^1:=e^{\ri^2-\ri^1}\ri^3_x$, and the parameter function $\Phi=\Phi(\ri^1,\ri^2)$ runs through the set of solutions of the equation $2\Phi_{\ri^1\ri^2}=\Phi_{\ri^1}-\Phi_{\ri^2}$, which is reduced by the substitution $\tilde\Phi=e^{(\ri^1-\ri^2)/2}\Phi$ to the Klein--Gordon equation $\tilde\Phi_{\ri^1\ri^2}=-\tilde\Phi/4$. \end{theorem}

-\begin{remark} Indeed, the space of first-order reduced generalized symmetries of the system~\eqref{eq:IDFMDiagonalizedSystem} is closed with respect to the Lie bracket of generalized vector fields, and hence we can call it an algebra.
+\begin{remark} The space of first-order reduced generalized symmetries of the system~\eqref{eq:IDFMDiagonalizedSystem} is closed with respect to the Lie bracket of generalized vector fields, and hence we can call it an algebra.
 This property is shared by all strictly hyperbolic diagonalizable hydrodynamic-type systems.
-Up to skew symmetricalness of Lie bracket, nonzero commutation relations among the above vector fields are exhausted by the following ones:
+Up to skew-symmetry of Lie bracket, nonzero commutation relations among the above vector fields are exhausted by the following ones:

 Therefore, the subspaces~$\mathcal I^1$ and~$\mathcal I^2$ that consist of all generalized vector fields of the forms $\check{\mathcal P}(\Phi)$ and $\check{\mathcal W}(\Omega)$ from the algebra~$\Sigma^1$, respectively, are (infinite-dimensional) ideals of~$\Sigma^1$.
 Moreover, the ideal~$\mathcal I^1$ is commutative.
 Since $\check{\mathcal P}(e^{\ri^2-\ri^1})=\check{\mathcal W}(\omega^1)=e^{\ri^2-\ri^1}\ri^3_x\p_{\ri^3}$, the above ideals are not disjoint, $\mathcal I^1\cap\mathcal I^2=\langle e^{\ri^2-\ri^1}\ri^3_x\p_{\ri^3}\rangle$. \end{remark}